 The best way to deal with an already existent infestation is to introduce one of the various biological agents that can be purchased on the market that is commonly used for insect control.
 The steinernema feltiae nematode, Hypoaspis mite, and bacillus thuringiensis subspecies of israelensis of bacteria are all effective choices to deal with this pest.

-Fungal gnats may be bad for your plant, but they are much less annoying of a pest to deal with than fleas.
+Fungal gnats may be bad for your plant, but they are much less annoying of a pest to deal with than fleas on plants.
 At least these particular gnats don’t bite!
 And unless the infestation gets terrible, your plant will probably be just fine.